The Raindrops

-The Raindrops were an American pop group from New York, United States, associated with the Brill Building style of 1960s pop.
+The Raindrops was an American pop group from New York, United States, associated with the Brill Building style of 1960’s pop.
 The group existed from 1963 to 1965 and consisted of Ellie Greenwich and Jeff Barry, both of whom worked as writer/producers for numerous other acts before, during and after their tenure as The Raindrops.

 Biography

 Formation

-The group was formed around the nucleus of childhood friends Jeff Barry and Ellie Greenwich.
+The group was formed around the nucleus of childhood friends, Jeff Barry and Ellie Greenwich.
 Greenwich had recorded a single in 1958 ("Cha-Cha Charming", as Ellie Gaye) while a college student, and Barry began working for a Brill Building music publisher in 1959, penning the hit "Tell Laura I Love Her" amongst others.
 The two met again that year and began dating; simultaneously, they began writing songs together, mainly for other artists.
 However, a couple of Greenwich-led discs were issued in the early 1960s under pseudonyms, one credited to Ellie Gee and The Jets, another to Kelli Douglas.

 Greenwich and Barry married in October 1962.
 Greenwich also got a job in music publishing, not only writing but also singing on various demos of her publisher's songs.

 In early 1963, Greenwich and Barry recorded a demo of their composition "What a Guy", a tune Barry had written for The Sensations.
 However, the group's label, Jubilee Records, chose to release Barry and Greenwich's demo as a single under the name "the Raindrops".
 (The group's name was reportedly inspired by "Raindrops," a 1961 hit song by Dee Clark.)

 "What a Guy" hit number 41 on the U.S. Billboard Hot 100, and the group's follow-up, "The Kind of Boy You Can't Forget", peaked at number 17.
 The Raindrops' sound was "girl group" in style, with Greenwich singing lead vocal and double-tracked harmony parts, and Barry providing the nonsense-syllable bass vocals.